 Copy an instance to a Sandbox instance

-You can use Copy instance in the Dynamics 365 admin center to copy the Dynamics 365 application and all data from any instance to a Sandbox instance.
+You can use Copy instance in the Dynamics 365 admin center to copy the Customer Engagement apps and all data from any instance to a Sandbox instance.
 You can do either a full or minimal copy.

 Check out the following video on copying an instance to a Sandbox instance: Microsoft Dynamics CRM 2013 Spring '14 Online New Features -Copy.

 This video also applies to CRM Online 2015 Update 1 and Dynamics CRM Online 2016 Update.

 To copy instances larger than 100 GB, please contact technical support.

 A full copy includes all application data, users, and customizations from the source instance and is suitable for:

 User acceptance testing

 Isaac, a business application developer, has received a request from the sales department to configure and deploy a social media integration solution from another company vendor.
 Isaac has never installed a solution from this vendor and is unsure what impact this would have on the production application.
 He’d like to import the solution into an environment that is nearly identical to, but isolated from, production to learn about the solution and make the appropriate configuration changes.
 Isaac submits a request to Thomas, the IT Manager for Contoso, to create a full copy Sandbox instance for him.

 After the full copy is complete, Isaac receives a mail from Thomas telling him the Sandbox instance is ready.
 Isaac logs into the Sandbox instance and makes the necessary changes to make sure that production external services will not be impacted by the Sandbox instance.
 Once changes are complete, Isaac turns off administration mode and enables background services.
 Isaac is able to use the full copy Sandbox instance to do his testing and later manually import the solution into production.